The Easter Holiday Effect in Trading

 Let’s first backtest the day before Good Friday: Holy Thursday.
 Our backtest is really simple:

-We buy at the close of the Wednesday before Holy Thursday and sell at the close on Holy Thursday.
+We buy at the close of Wednesday before Holy Thursday and sell at the close on Holy Thursday.
 This is all there is to it!
 We use the S&P 500 as a proxy for the stock market.

 The equity curve since 1960 looks like this:

-There are 63 trades (once per year), the average gain per trade is 0.35%, the win rate is 68%, the profit factor is 4.1, and the max drawdown is a tiny 2%.
+The average gain per trade is 0.35%, the win rate is 68%, the profit factor is 4.1, and the max drawdown is a tiny 2%.
 These are pretty good trading metrics!
 We would assume that Holy Thursday is one of the best trading days of the year.

 Let’s also backtest if we buy at the close on Wednesday and sell at the open on Holy Thursday.
-We don’t have opening quotes before 1993 and thus test from 1993:
+We don’t have opening quotes before 1993, and thus test from 1993:

-The average gain is 0.29% and the win rate is 63%.
+The average gain is 0.25% and the win rate is 63%.
 This compares to 0.44% if you held onto the close during the same period.

 Hence, we can safely conclude that the Holy Thursday trading strategy is among the best trading days of the year!